ValentineStone/valentinestone.github.io/bio/engineer.md

 ## Of Machines and GUIs

+tl;dr: Once I saw a photo promoting our school's Lego Midstroms robotics club, joined and it was hella fun, i got secong place at our city only because my robot's epic arm fell of out of nowhere, but was still chosen to represent my city on the reginal competition by the commitee because my robot was better, but did not perticipate because the new robot that I had to create for the regional competition was not coming along and I, understanding that it would not be ready in time refused to perticipate with what would essentialy be just a car and not a propper robot that would be able to complete the obstacle course.
+Phew, that was uttered in one breath)

 ![](robolab.png)

 ![](rcx.png)

-## Of Pascal and records
+## Of Pascal and Delphi

-During my time in middleschool I helped my teacher out with the school's website and ended up in the afterschool programming class.
+Having helped my teacher out with the school's website I ended up in an afterschool programming class.
 We learned Pascal.
-And i went out and bought myself this bad boy.
+And i went out and bought myself this bad boy:

 ![](b6.jpg)

 It is by far one of my favorite books on programming I've ever owned a phisical copy of.
 One reason: it's structured as a reference.
 At a glance I could look up some concept or syntax and implement it.
 This book really cemented my learning style, I learn by playing with things, I just look at them and try to implement whatever cool ideas I have, and then later through polishing personal projects and leasure time reading perfect the concepts and their implementations.

+Having learned Pascal ahead of the school course I basicaly had nothing to do on out Informatics class by the time my classmates were leraning programming, so to the annoyance of everybody in the class I just fooled around in Delphi creating all sorts of crazy interface and projects.
+It was the legendary Borland Delphi 7 and also look back fondly at that time that I got be a part of what would go on to attain a cult status among developers.

 ![](delphi-logo.png)

 ![](delphi.png)

 ## Lucky me, or the tale of 2 PCs
-I got a laptop and a desktop
+At the age of 14 I got a laptop and a desktop almost at the same time.
+They were my fisrt personal computers, no longer did I have to hang around at school or in the city library or beg father to let me use his slow-ass laptop.
+I had my own shit now.
+And most inportantly I had 2 of them.
+That allowed to make my laptop a fortress of stability rocking a Windows 7 and turn my desktop into a platform for all sorts of experiments spaning from installing every os under the sun to fooling around with all sorts of hardware I acuired from relatives and random people I knew.
+I still have 2 bricked HDD's lying around from that time, maybe I'll get them restored at some point 🤔

 ### How I tried to "install" Gentoo Linux at the age of 14
 Oh boi is that a story or what!
 Anyone who knows anything about Linux knows,